Distillation of Gaussian Einstein-Podolsky-Rosen steering with noiseless linear amplification: METHODS

-This research was supported by National Natural Science Foundation of China (Grants No. 11834010, No. 61975077 and No. 11690032), National Key R \& D Program of China (Grant No. 2016YFA0301402, No. 2017YFA0303703).
-X. Su thanks the program of Youth Sanjin Scholar. $^{\ddagger}$Y. Liu and K. Zheng contributed equally to this work.
+This research was supported by National Natural Science Foundation of China (Grants No. 11834010, No. 61975077 and No. 11690032), National Key R \& D Program of China (Grant No. 2017YFA0303703).
+X. Su thanks the Fund for Shanxi ``1331 Project" Key Subjects Construction.